Hakalau Forest Refuge Management Endowment:

 What endangered birds are found at the refuge and how is the refuge important for their survival?

-The refuge provides essential habitat for four species of endangered/threatened Hawaiian forest birds and one threatened waterfowl species (nene).
+The refuge provides essential habitat for four species of endangered/threatened Hawaiian forest birds and one threatened waterfowl species (Nene).
 Reforestation at the upper elevations of the refuge has increased available habitat and control of feral animals has enhanced habitat quality.
-Because of this management effort, the refuge has the highest density of three Hawai’i island endemic endangered bird species, the ‘Akiapola’au, Hawai’i Creeper and Hawai’i ‘Akepa, each with populations in the low thousands.
+Because of this management effort, the refuge has the highest density of three Hawaiʻi Island endemic endangered bird species, the ʻAkiapōlāʻau, Hawai’i Creeper and Hawai’i ʻĀkepa, each with populations in the low thousands.
 These birds are also found in a few other areas of Hawai’i Island but are in lower densities.
 The threatened Nene, Hawai’i’s state bird, was reintroduced to the refuge in 1996.
 The refuge is one of the few areas on Hawai’i Island where Nene can reproduce freely thanks to protection and small-mammal predator control.
-Occasionally, Hawaiian Ducks or Koloa are found in stock ponds and along rivers in remote areas in the Hakalau Forest Unit.
+Occasionally, Koloa (Hawaiian Ducks) are found in stock ponds and along rivers in remote areas in the Hakalau Forest Unit.
 The few remaining wild Hawaiian Crows, or ‘Alala, were found as recently as 2002 in the Kona Forest Unit of Hakalau Forest but have not been seen since.
 Hakalau Forest is one of the only areas in the Hawaiian Islands where six species of Hawaiian honeycreepers can be found in high numbers.
-These species include the three endangered honeycreepers (‘Akiapola’au, Hawai’i Creeper ‘Alawi and Hawai’i ‘Akepa), one threatened species (‘I’iwi), and ‘Apapane and ‘Amakihi.
-An endemic Hawai’i Island thrush (Oma’o) and an endemic flycatcher (Elepaio) also thrive on the refuge.
+These species include the three endangered honeycreepers (ʻAkiapōlāʻau, Hawai’i Creeper ʻAlawī and Hawai’i ʻĀkepa), one threatened species (ʻIʻiwi), and ʻApapane and ʻAmakihi.
+An endemic Hawai’i Island thrush (ʻŌmaʻo) and an endemic flycatcher (Hawaiian ʻElepaio) also thrive on the refuge.

 What do we know about the Honeycreepers at Hakalau Forest NWR?

-The endangered ‘Akiapola’au is endemic to Hawaii island.
+The endangered ʻAkiapōlāʻau is endemic to Hawaii island.
 This unusual bird feeds, for the most part, on one kind of insect (a wood boring beetle larvae) on one kind of tree (Koa).
 This bird has one of the longest periods of parental care among all passerines, almost a year.
 It also has one of the largest home ranges of any passerine, nearly 60 acres.
-The ‘Akiapola’au can mandibulate both the upper and lower bills.
+The ʻAkiapōlāʻau can mandibulate both the upper and lower bills.
 It feeds with its mouth wide open, pecking into the tree bark with its straight lower bill, like a woodpecker.
 Then it reaches into a cavity with its long curved upper bill, plucking an insect to eat.
-The ‘Akiapola’au can also make its upper and lower bills touch like a pair of tweezers.
+The ʻAkiapōlāʻau can also make its upper and lower bills touch like a pair of tweezers.

-Endemic to Hawai’i Island, the endangered Hawai’i ‘Akepa is one of the smallest of the Hawaiian Honeycreepers.
+Endemic to Hawai’i Island, the endangered Hawai’i ʻĀkepa is one of the smallest of the Hawaiian Honeycreepers.
 The males of this 10-gram bird are day-glo orange, while the females are drab gray-green with a yellow-orange wash on the breast.
-The tips of the ‘Akepa’s bill are crossed, allowing this tiny bird to feed in the Ohia tree canopy, wrenching micro insect larvae and spiders from their hiding places in the leaf buds.
-The Hawai’i ‘Akepa is the only known obligate cavity nesting honeycreeper.
-Since Hawai’i doesn’t have any creatures that make cavities, only old growth trees, several hundred years old, can provide cavities for ‘Akepa nests.
-The old growth forest that this refuge provides is essential for continued ‘Akepa survival.
+The tips of the ʻĀkepa’s bill are crossed, allowing this tiny bird to feed in the Ohia tree canopy, wrenching micro insect larvae and spiders from their hiding places in the leaf buds.
+The Hawai’i ʻĀkepa is the only known obligate cavity nesting honeycreeper.
+Since Hawai’i doesn’t have any creatures that make cavities, only old growth trees, several hundred years old, can provide cavities for ʻĀkepa nests.
+The old growth forest that this refuge provides is essential for continued ʻĀkepa survival.

-Both sexes of the Hawai’i Creeper are drab green-gray.
+Both sexes of the Hawai’i Creeper, ʻAlawī, are drab green-gray.
 Endemic to Hawai’i Island, this honeycreeper needs old growth forest for its livelihood.
 Often traveling in small family groups, this bird peruses the trunks and branches of native trees searching under bark for arthropods, its main food source.
 Creepers often nest in protected tree crotches and semi cavities as well as in thick leafed tree canopy branches.

 May the public visit Hakalau Forest NWR?

 Hakalau Forest National Wildlife Refuge is ‘exceptional’ to the Refuge System network in the sense that it is not open to public access.
 At will public access is not allowed at HFNWR for a variety of reasons with the primary one being that the analysis and public scoping conducted during the development of the current management plan found the risks posed to the sensitive native resources were too great.
 These risks include the introduction of invasive plants and animals, diseases, and hazards such as fire.
 Furthermore, HFNWR does not have the types of infrastructure necessary to accommodate public visitation in a safe and manageable manner.
-Despite HFNWR not being an ‘open’ refuge, there are still ways for the public to experience the wonders of the refuge, these include: 1) Refuge-sponsored events and tours, 2) a private tour with one of the guides that is permitted to conduct tours at the Refuge, and 3) by participating in a volunteer service trip.
-During these trips, the volunteers plant native trees, work in the greenhouses, or help with other refuge tasks.
-The Friends of Hakalau Forest NWR arrange visits for volunteers.

 Is the refuge open to educational groups?

 Several environmental education groups visit Hakalau Forest NWR each year.
 Since 1995, Imi Pono No Ka Aina, an environmental education program for children 12-16 years old, has brought students to the refuge for a 3-day session.
-Teaching Change was started in 2012 and each month brings local middle and high school students to the Refuge for a 2-day field ecology class.
+Pilina ‘Aina, formerly known as Teaching Change, was started in 2012 and periodically brings local middle and high school students to the Refuge for a 2-day field ecology class.
 Students are taught about Hawai’i’s native species, their habitats and conservation ethics.
 While at the refuge, the students plant native trees, work in the greenhouse, collect seeds from native plants and remove invasive weeds.
 Two additional programs (Youth Conservation Corps and Americorps) bring high-school-age youth to the refuge to assist staff with wildlife management and maintenance projects.

 Is Hakalau Forest NWR a valuable site for research?